magomimmo/modern-cljs/doc/tutorial-13.md

 code clarity and readability.

-Anyway, let's run the application as usual to verify that the interaction with the just added validator is working as expected, that means as at the end of the [latest tutorial][14].
+Anyway, let's run the application as usual to verify that the interaction with the just added validator is working as expected.

 ```bash
 $ rm -rf out # it's better to be safe than sorry